-(i) prove to the satisfaction of DRC that his official duties permit him to devote sufficient time to research.
+(i) prove to the satisfaction of DRC that his official duties permit him to devote sufficient time for research.

-(ii) ensure that facilities for pursuing research are available at his place of work in the chosen field of research, where required.
+(ii) ensure that facilities for pursuing research are available at his place of work in the chosen field of research.

 (c) An applicant who was initially registered for the M.Phil.
-Programme of the University and whose CGPA is at least 7 in Course Work of M.Phil. programme, may be considered for admission to the Ph.D. programme without completing M.Phil. programme on the specific recommendations of DRC and approval by the University Research Council.
-In such cases, a relaxation in the minimum period hereinafter prescribed for pursuing Ph.D.
-Degree programme, may be granted by the University Research Council to the extent necessary on merits of the individual case.
+Programme of this University and whose CGPA is at least 7 in Course Work of M.Phil. programme, may be considered for admission to the Ph.D. programme without completing M.Phil. programme on specific recommendations of DRC and subject to approval by the University Research Council.
+In such cases, there is no need to repeat the course work for Ph.D.

 5. Application for Admissions:

-(a) Applications for admission to Ph.D. programmes shall be invited through an open advertisement, twice a year in July and January for pre-determined intake for each programme in the prescribed form as laid down by the University.
+(a) Applications for admission to Ph.D. programmes shall be invited through an open advertisement, twice a year in July and January for each programme in the prescribed form as laid down by the University.

 (c) Non Resident Indian (NRI), Persons of Indian Origin (PIO) and Foreign Nationals may be admitted to the programme in accordance with the policy guidelines laid down by the Government of India.